Limb injuries following trauma are extremely common ED presentations.

 The stump portion should have bleeding controlled (may require a tourniquet), be irrigated and covered in saline soaked gauze.
 Treat with patient with antibiotics (as per “compound fractures – see below) and update tetanus as required.

-After life threats have been identified and managed, refer as soon as possible to the appropriate surgical service.
+After life threats have been identified and managed, refer as soon as possible to the appropriate surgical service (Hands/Plastics service)

-Following trauma, all limbs should have their neurovascular status assessed after resuscitation, warming and fracture reduction.
+Following trauma, all limbs should have their neurovascular status assessed after reduction of fracture, warming and resuscitation.

 This involves checking